NASA-IMPACT/veda-config/docs/CONTENT.md

   - [Datasets](#datasets)
   - [Discoveries](#discoveries)

-Delta consists of Thematic Areas, Datasets, and Discoveries.
+Veda consists of Thematic Areas, Datasets, and Discoveries.
 Each dataset and discovery belongs to a thematic area (or multiple thematic areas), and discovery can use datasets.
-When you are adding contents using published datasets in Delta, you would need to know which thematic area it belongs to, and if you need to create a new thematic area.
+When you are adding contents using published datasets in Veda, you would need to know which thematic area it belongs to, and if you need to create a new thematic area.

 Each piece of content is written in [MDX](https://mdxjs.com/docs/what-is-mdx/#what-is-mdx) with configuration frontmatter.
 Frontmatter is separate by a set of `---` from MDX content.